Ken Khouri: Times Record Limited

 In the early 1950s, he set up the Times Record Limited label with Alec Durie, owner of the Times store in Kingston, and began producing Mento records by local musicians, the first time this had been done in Jamaica.
 One of his earliest recordings was Lord Flea's "Naughty Little Flea".
 The records pressed by Khouri and others such Stanley Motta helped created the golden age of mento music and brought it to a new audience.

-Records LTD was renamed as Federal Records in the early 1960s.
+Times Records Limited was renamed as Federal Records in the early 1960s.

 Federal Records

 The company was a powerhouse during the 1960s and 1970s.
-Ken Lazarus, Ernie Smith, Ken Boothe, Pluto Shervington, guitarist Ernest Ranglin, Don Drummond, Winston Turner Quintet, Eric Grant Orchestra, Gladstone Anderson, Cecil Lloyd, The Maytals, Eric Morris, Granville Williams Orchestra, Delroy Wilson, Marcia Griffiths, Bob Andy, Derrick Harriott, Derrick Morgan, Tinga Stewart, Roland Alphonso, John Holt, The Meditations, John Jones, Eddie Lovette, The Zodiacs, Byron Lee & The Dragonaires, Archie Lewis, were just some of the acts who recorded hit songs there.
+Ken Lazarus, Ernie Smith, Ken Boothe, Pluto Shervington, guitarist Ernest Ranglin, Don Drummond, Winston Turner Quintet, Eric Grant Orchestra, Gladstone Anderson, Cecil Lloyd, the Maytals, Eric Morris, Granville Williams Orchestra, Delroy Wilson, Marcia Griffiths, Bob Andy, Derrick Harriott, Derrick Morgan, Tinga Stewart, Roland Alphonso, John Holt, the Meditations, John Jones, Eddie Lovette, the Zodiacs, Byron Lee & the Dragonaires, Archie Lewis, were just some of the acts who recorded hit songs there.
+The Jamaican music from Dr. No was also recorded at Federal Studios.

 In 1965, singer Hopeton Lewis recorded his rocksteady hit "Take It Easy" at Federal Records usually recognized as the first rocksteady single recorded.
-The slower and bassier beat style of this new rocksteady genre became the choice of partygoers in Jamaica over the previous jazz-based Ska.
+The slower and bassier beat style of this new rocksteady genre became the choice of partygoers in Jamaica over the previous jazz-based ska.
 This led Khouri to the creation of Merritone Label in 1966 within the Federal Records roster.
 Merritone was successful as well as influential, although short-lived.

+Johnny Nash's international hit, 'Hold Me Tight' was recorded at the Federal studios.
+Paul Khouri assisted Johhny & Arthur Jenkins producing the record, that was released on JODA in Jamaica.

 Bob Marley recorded his first single "Judge Not" in 1962 at Federal Records.
-Jimmy Cliff also cut his first track in 1962 at Federal studios for Count Boysie’s sound system, who, in turn, would air the track at dances, although the single was never released.
+Jimmy Cliff also cut his first track in 1962 at Federal studios for Count Boysie's sound system, who, in turn, would air the track at dances, although the single was never released.